GoogleCloudDataproc/initialization-actions/secure/README.md

 1. Use **keystore-uri** to specify the GCS location of the keystore file which contains the SSL certificate.
 It has to be in the Java KeyStore (JKS) format and when copied to VMs, it will be renamed (if necessary) to **keystore.jks**.
 The SSL certificate should be a wildcard certificate which applies to every node in the cluster.
 2. Use **truststore-uri** to specify the GCS location of the truststore file.
 It has to be in the Java KeyStore (JKS) format and when copied to VMs, it will be renamed (if necessary) to **truststore.jks**.
 3. Use **keystore-password** to specify the password to the keystore and truststore files.
 For simplicity, the keystore password, key password, as well as the truststore password, will all be this password.
-4. Use **kms-key-uri** to specify the URI of the KMS key used to encryp various password files.
+4. Use **kms-key-uri** to specify the URI of the KMS key used to encrypt various password files.
 5. Use **db-password-uri** to specify the GCS location of the encrypted file which contains the password to the KDC master database.
 6. Use **root-password-uri** to specify the GCS location of the encrypted file which contains the password to the root user principal.
 (Below are optional for cross-realm trust)